SS Moltke: Notable passengers

 On September 27, 1903, American sociologist Albion Woodbury Small, founder of the Department of Sociology at the University of Chicago, returned from a trip to Europe with his wife and daughter, Lina, aboard the Moltke.

 In 1904, Maksymilian Faktorowicz, a "successful cosmetician and wigmaker [who] was appointed by Russian nobility to be the official cosmetics expert to the Royal Family and the Imperial Russian Grand Opera," and who would later become renowned in America as Max Factor, emigrated from Russia with his wife and children.
 Departing from the Port of Hamburg, Germany aboard the Moltke, he traveled with his family in steerage class, arriving at Ellis Island in New York City on February 25, 1904.
 After relocating to Los Angeles, California, he became a "pioneer of theatrical film makeup" in the Hollywood movie industry, and founded Max Factor & Company.

+In 1910, Francis (Frank) W. Wozencraft (1892–1966), then an undergraduate at the University of Texas, crossed to Europe on the "Moltke" to study there.
+After service in World War I, Wozencraft was elected youngest mayor of Dallas, Texas, 1919–1921.
+Wozencraft went on to a distinguished legal career, working as general counsel for Radio Corporation of America and on various international commissions.
+A letter on ship's letterhead informs his college English teacher, Leonidas W. Payne, that the 18-year-old Wozencraft has completed a writing examination in the "smoker" of the ship.
+The young man reports that, though the ship's "party is composed almost entirely of ladies," he has been enjoying the company of the "pullets among the hens".
+The letter is in the archive of Leonidas W. Payne's papers in the Harry Ransom Humanities Research Center, University of Texas at Austin.

 In 1913, sixteen-year-old Assunta Saltarini Modotti emigrated from Italy.
 Departing from Genoa aboard the Moltke on June 24, she traveled alone, according to Letizia Argenteri, author of Tina Modotti: Between Art and Revolution, arriving on July 8 at Ellis Island, where she "declared herself to be single, five feet one inch tall, in good mental and physical health, and a student."
 She carried with her "100 dollars and a train ticket for San Francisco, where her father and her sister Mercedes resided."
 By the 1920s, Tina Modotti was well on her way to becoming an acclaimed photographer and documentarian.